top of page

 • Planners adjusting flows in real time against congestion and demand

-Even at that hour — while most people were still asleep, the supply chain was already moving.
+Even at that hour—while most people were still asleep—the supply chain was already moving.

 That moment reinforced something I’ve come to deeply respect: supply chains do not pause.
+Not for weekends.
+Not for public holidays.
+Not for time zones.

 Regardless of vessel type, the scene was a reminder that maritime activity—and the supply chains it supports—operate continuously, long before most of us start our day.